Creating a Streamed App or Desktop

 By default ALL applications are selected.
 So, all icons will be accessible on the desktop by default.

-If you do NOT want an application icon to show on the desktop variant, simply uncheck the relevant box.
+If you do NOT want an application to show on the desktop variant, simply uncheck the relevant box.

 Click the Optional Fields link to enter any optional fields.